tiepvupsu/tabml_book/README.md

-# tabml-jb

-Machine Learning for Tabular data
+# Machine Learning for Tabular data

 ## Usage

 ### Building the book

-If you'd like to develop on and build the tabml-jb book, you should:
+If you'd like to develop on and build the tabml book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `tabml-jb/_build/` directory
+- (Recommended) Remove the existing `book/_build/` directory
-- Run `jupyter-book build tabml-jb/`
+- Run `jupyter-book build book/`

-A fully-rendered HTML version of the book will be built in `tabml-jb/_build/html/`.
+A fully-rendered HTML version of the book will be built in `book/_build/html/`.

 ### Hosting the book